joeysudo/E-commerce-Website-with-Wordpress/README.md

 # Build and start installation
 docker-compose up -d --build
 ```

+ - Nginx web server
+  - MariaDB/MySQL used for Wordpress database
+  - phpMyAdmin interface to connect to your MySQL database
+  - WP-Cli: Wordpress Command Line Interface
+  - Makefile directives for automatization.

 Visit your site at <http://localhost> and your database via phpMyAdmin
 at <http://localhost:8080>.